mxxo/kalman-planes/README.md

 Usage notes:
 - We choose to not consume transformation objects as they are applied
+- However, Bounds objects are owned by their associated Plane
 - Bounds, transformations are all strongly typed

 ----------------------------------------------------------------